 The use of thermostable DNA polymerases, which resist denaturation and thus inactivation at high temperatures.
-Therefore, an initial aliquot of polymerase could last throughout numerous PCR cycles.
+Therefore, an initial aliquot of polymerase can last throughout numerous PCR cycles.

 The development of thermocyclers, or PCR machines, which could be programmed to alter their temperatures rapidly and in an automated manner.
 There are several thermocycler designs in use, for example: heating and cooling by fluids, heating by electrical resistance and cooling by fluids and heating by electric resistance and cooling by semiconductors.